Genius-gambit/cub3d/readme.md

 92. New function to hold Pause code `handle_pause();` located in `utils_hooks.c`
 93. Refactored `add_xpm();` with correct iteration of image `char *`, still not drawing correctly
 94. Started mini map drawing, see `mini_map.c` and file `utils_mini_math.c` renamed to `utils_minimap.c`
+95. New XPM image implemented `Ak47.xpm` for weapon, and new images for `NO SO WE EA`
+96. Buf #12 FIXED, now correctly implementing copying of image pixels with colours to main image window via `char *`, also added `wi - 4` && `hi - 4` to avoid invalid read within images
+97. Currently working on and implementing of drawing interior contents of minimap, with 2 new functions, `draw_mini_player();` which draws player in centre of minimap (Currently white square also drawn around to figure out scaling) and `draw_mini_walls();` to attempt to draw walls in respective positions in the minimap.
+98. Changed size of minimap image from `260x185` to `185x185` and moved function `mini_interior();` to `utils_minimap.c`
+99. Added new `# define MINI_SCALE 29` for minimap scaling and new variable `data->gun`
+100. New Wall images Implemented

 `MAK:	4 July 2022`